Version 1.2 | Last amended 12/13/2019

 - The quorum shall be ⅔ (two-thirds) of the Active Members Number.
 No decision shall be made by the national LSC without a quorum, and no decision shall be made in any meeting, regardless of platform, without a quorum in attendance.
 For asynchronous decisions, no decision shall be considered valid without a quorum responding.
 Abstentions shall be considered responses.

-- Proposals brought forth for decision by the national LSC may include a requirement for a higher quorum number, but no proposal shall not include any language that lowers the quorum requirement below ⅔ (two-thirds) of the Active Members Number.
+- Proposals brought forth for decision by the national LSC may include a requirement for a higher quorum number, but no proposal shall include any language that lowers the quorum requirement below ⅔ (two-thirds) of the Active Members Number.

 Section 3.
 Thresholds